sg0nzalez/ParkingCalculatorFramework/README.md

 - AssertJ
 - PageObjectModel

-I'm one of the practitiones mentioned in Martin Fowler's PageObject article (https://martinfowler.com/bliki/PageObject.html) in note #2 with a slight difference as you may see:
+I'm one of the practitioners mentioned in Martin Fowler's PageObject article (https://martinfowler.com/bliki/PageObject.html) in note #2 with a slight difference as you may see:

 2: Having page objects be responsible for creating other page objects in response to things like navigation is common advice.